MurageKabui/AISR/README.md

 <hr/>

-> AISR is an attempt to employ AI to autonomously generate intelligent and contextually appropriate replies to incoming SMS messages.

-## Idea
+AISR ; Artificial Intelligence SMS Responder, is a project I started to investigate the possibilities of AI in automated text message responses